MaxBittker/MaxBittker.github.io/src/pages/river-notes/index.md

 This post is a place for me to put down some notes on the design and technical architecture.

 ### Designing for Diffusion:
-River is in some ways my attempt to leveraging ML capabilities to fill some of the negative space left unexplored by the excitement about generative diffusion models.
+River is in some ways my way of leveraging ML capabilities to fill negative space left unexplored by generative diffusion models.

 Text to image tools are exciting, but they lack the sturdiness and control required the sense of craft that I'm looking for - they still feel more like a slot machine than a pencil.